Deputies search for suspect in armed robbery at Dollar General near Effingham

-EFFINGHAM, SC (WBTW) – Deputies are on the scene of an armed robbery at a Dollar General near Effingham.
+EFFINGHAM, SC (WBTW) – Deputies are investigating after an armed robbery at a Dollar General near Effingham Wednesday.

 The robbery happened at about 8 p.m. on Wednesday at the Dollar General at 5305 South Irby Street.
 The suspect is described as a male wearing acid wash jeans, a burgundy hoodie and a surgical mask.

-Chief Deputy Glen Kirby with the Florence County Sheriff’s Office says deputies are still at the scene as of 9 p.m. on Wednesday.
+Chief Deputy Glen Kirby, with the Florence County Sheriff’s Office, said deputies were still at the scene as of 9 p.m. on Wednesday.

 This is a developing story.
-News13 is sending a crew to the scene and will provide updates as we work to gather information.
+Count on News13 provide updates as we work to gather information.